brianLeeson/autopilot_profile/README.txt

-Fleet Carrier Generic Autopilot by Cmdr GranolaGuy
+Fleet Carrier Generic Autopilot by Cmdr REDACTED

 Credit:
-The Booze Cruise Expedition made the profile from which this profile is based on.
+The REDACTED Expedition made the profile from which this profile is based on.
-Cmdr Pielander - Creator
+Cmdr REDACTED - Creator
-Cmdr Netchild - Updater
+Cmdr REDACTED - Updater

 What is this?